handprint : mixing green

 The three necessary paints are:

-• a neutralizing paint, which can be a black paint or any color from orange to violet, depending on the hue of the green mixture.
+• a warming or neutralizing paint, which can be any color from orange to violet, depending on the color change you want in the green mixture.
+(Black paint, in small quantities, is also an effective neutralizer.)

-This diagram shows how these different paints fit together on the artist's color wheel.
+The diagram (below) shows how these different requirements relate to each other on an artist's color wheel.

-The mixture you aim for, or that you already have and want to adjust, is somewhere in the green quadrant of the color wheel.
-From that point the mixture can be moved in three different directions.
+In terms of the more abstract system of three colormaking attributes, the green color you aim for in a yellow and blue mixture, or that you already have as a single pigment or premixed green paint, is somewhere in the green quadrant of the color wheel.
+From that point the mixture can be adjusted in three ways.

-Adding a blue paint does two things: it shifts the hue of the paint toward blue, but it also darkens the color.
-This darkening includes some dulling of the saturation, but the most noticeable effect is that the mixture is darker valued.
+• Adding a blue paint shifts the hue of the paint toward blue and darkens the color.
+This darkening may also dull the color, but as most greens mixed from yellow and blue are rather dull to begin with, the most noticeable effect is the shift in hue and value.

-Any mixture of yellow+blue or yellow+green creates a single mixing line between the two paints.
-To adjust the chroma of this mixing line toward gray, or to make the yellow warmer and darker, a small amount of the third paint, the neutralizing color, is added.
+The second adjustment is chroma variation.
+Any mixture of yellow+green, blue+green or yellow+blue creates a single mixing line between the two paints.
+To vary the chroma of the green toward gray, or simply to make the green warmer and darker, a small amount of a third paint, the neutralizing color, is added.

 technique